-Things to do in Worcestershire, Herefordshire and Shropshire whilst staying at Long Cover Cottage or The Coach House
+Things to do in Worcestershire, Herefordshire and Shropshire whilst staying at Long Cover Cottage, The Coach House or Ebony Cottage.

 Local points of interest from Eleanor Van-Straaten